aida-ugent/CSNE/README.md

 [L-SNE/N-SNE](https://github.com/wzsong17/Signed-Network-Embedding).
 These methods do not accept command-line arguments out-of-the-box, so in order to evaluate them using the conf files provided, appropriate mains must be created for each method.
 These main files must take the same parameters shown in the conf files for each method.

+**Note2:** To ensure that the correct results are obtained, we recommend that both CSNE and EvalNE are installed in virtual environments using Python 2.7.x.

 ## Citation ##